-This week's Blog post is from Ryan Martin, Director of Sports Performance at Old Dominion University.
-ODU is one of Sparta's newest partners, and in those short few months have found the best ways to implement Sparta software into their programs.
-Read below to see why Ryan and his staff feel they have benefited greatly from the insights of the Sparta software system.
+This week’s Blog post is from Ryan Martin, Director of Sports Performance at Old Dominion University.
+ODU is a Sparta partner that has championed Sparta integration into collegiate strength programs.
+Read below to see how Ryan and his staff have benefited from the insights provided by the Sparta system.

 Developing athletes is a constantly evolving process that can improve or create deficiencies.
 Some imbalances the athlete may have are a result of genetics, poor training habits or a lack a training all together.
 Our goal this off-season was to specialize our training beyond what we had done in the past to further reduce the potential for injury and improve on-field performance.